pairshaped/curlingio-docs/docs/club-management/premium.md

 ## Referrals

-You can earn 1,200 premium points by referring another club to Curling I/O if they end up using our platform.
+You can earn 6 premium months by referring another club to Curling I/O if they end up using our platform.